PelmeenidHapukoorega/Solutions-Architect/AZ-900/03-Azure-Services/readme.md

 ## Quick menu

 This folder covers all the core services used in Azure cloud.
+Which service does what and why and when to use them.

 - [Virtual machines](Virtual%20machines.md)
 - [Containers](Containers.md)